MixReasoning: Switching Modes to Think: Introduction

 \section{Introduction}

-Large Reasoning Models (LRMs) such as DeepSeek-R1~\citep{guo2025deepseek} and Qwen3~\citep{yang2025qwen3} have achieved state‑of‑the‑art results on a wide range of complex tasks, spanning arithmetic, commonsense, and scientific reasoning.
-A key driver of these gains is the use of long chains of thought (CoTs)~\citep{wei2022chain} that externalize intermediate computations before arriving at a final answer~\citep{jaech2024openai}.
-However, uniformly applying elaborate reasoning throughout the entire solution path induces substantial inference costs since thinking sequences become verbose, and autoregressive decoding time scales roughly linearly with sequence length.
-The resulting latency and compute overhead are prohibitive for interactive applications and degrade user experience~\citep{fu2024efficiently}; in addition, excessively verbose traces hurt readability by inserting coherence fillers and redundant self‑checks that humans typically avoid, significantly degrading user experience~\citep{fu2025reasoning}.
+Large Reasoning Models (LRMs) such as DeepSeek-R1~\citep{guo2025deepseek} and Qwen3~\citep{yang2025qwen3} have exhibited notable effectiveness in solving complex tasks that involve multi-hop reasoning and logic-intensive inference.
+A key driver of these gains is the use of long chains of thought (CoTs)~\citep{wei2022chain}, which solve problems in a step-by-step manner by decomposing them into sub-problems and externalizing intermediate computations before arriving at a final answer.
+However, uniformly applying elaborate reasoning throughout the entire solution path often leads to overthinking~\cite{chen2024not, pu2025thoughtterminator}, incurring substantial inference cost as thinking sequences become verbose and autoregressive decoding time scales roughly linearly with sequence length.
+The resulting latency and compute overhead are prohibitive for interactive applications and degrade user experience~\citep{fu2024efficiently}; moreover, excessively verbose traces hurt readability by introducing coherence filler and redundant self-checks that humans typically avoid~\citep{fu2025reasoning}.